wkolowski/Type-Theory-Wishlist/README.md

 - [Overlapping and Order-Independent Patterns](OverlappingPatterns)
 - [Decidable Equality Patterns](DecidableEqualityPatterns)

-## Coinductives
+## Coinductive types

+Coinductives should be dual to inductives, but that will be hard to achieve as they are underresearched.
+The minimum is to have a nice syntax sugar for "positive" coinductive types (like the coinductive duals of natural numbers and lists).
+Another possibility for handling coinductives is for them to be just (co)recursive records, but this depend on how cool and foreign records will be.

-It would be nice to have a similarly compact syntax for coinductive types.
+It would be nice to have a compact syntax for coinductive types.
 Let's try some crazy `&`s!

 ```
 codata Stream (A : Type) : Type :=